open-education-hub/essentials-security/application-lifetime/index.md

 I/O access is usually done through files.
 Each process keeps track of the files it has opened using file descriptors.
-Opening, closing, modifiying a file in any way can be done only by the OS.
+Opening, closing, modifying a file in any way can be done only by the OS.
 In order for the application to interact with files, it needs to use system calls: `open()`, `close()`, `read()`, `write()` and many others.

 ![File descriptors](assets/file_descriptors.svg)